JonyEpsilon/gorilla-repl/README.md

 - `(compose plot1 plot2 & more)` which tries to compose together the given plots.
 Note that composing a bar-chart with other plots will give odd results, as it's not obvious how to compose category-scales.

-These functions take many options, look at the [gorilla-plot](https://github.com/JonyEpsilon/gorilla-plot) page for more help.
+These functions take many options, look at the detailed docs for more help.

 There's a [short video](https://vimeo.com/87139900) talking a little more about how the plots work, and how they try and fit nicely with the Clojure way of thinking (plots are values) which might interest you.

 ### Editor commands